 No trip to Mongolia is complete without seeing the Gobi Desert.
 It’s not as hard you might think getting there and is worth the ride.
-This page will show you how to get there, what the roads are like, which part to visit and what you need to know to experience the best of the Gobi.
+This page will show you how to get there on a motorcycle, what the roads are like, which part to visit and what you need to know to experience the best of the Gobi.

 How to get to the Gobi Desert by yourself